Inventory control: laying paths for a bright business future

 These numerical thresholds tell you when you need to order more of something.

 The different stock items you keep will need different reorder points because you go through them at different rates.
-Lower reorder points lower your stock investment but increases the risk of an out-of-stock situation.
-So, incorrectly setting a reorder point may interrupt your production flow.
-You have the reverse problem if it is set too high.
-Finding the right cloud manufacturing software can help you stay on track.
+Lower reorder points lower your stock investment but increase the risk of an out-of-stock situation.

 4. Cut your dead stock